barbarer/py4e-int/_sources/strings/traversal.rst

 A lot of computations involve processing a string one character at a time.
-Often they start at the beginning, select each character in turn, do something to it, and continue until the end.
+Often, they start at the beginning, select each character in turn, do something to it, and continue until the end.
 This pattern of processing is called a *traversal*.
 One way to write a traversal is with a ``while`` loop: